abelsiqueira/jill/README.md

 Binaries.
 And while **all Linux users** love manually downloading, unpacking, and linking their software, this script does it for you.

-_Disclaimer: MacOS support was dropped.
-Let me know if you want to help maintain it._
 ## Quick version - Install latest stable linux

 Simply run